muratk5n/thirdwave/en/README.md

 A-uh..
 Triangulation time?

-"But rather than front-load proposals on increased social spending on programs..
+TDB: "But rather than front-load proposals on increased social spending on programs..
 Biden largely focused on GOP-friendly issues"

 ---